Our scenic social rides are the 3rd Sunday of every month and start from Evesham Market Square.

 Date Time Route

-Please check our Facebook page for more details.
+Please check our Facebook page for more details about rides and activities.

 Important things to know